 On this page, you will find some recommendations on what to watch, read, listen and do to engage with your subject.
 As well as feeding your intellectual curiosity, these links may provide useful material for your UCAS statement.
 Once you have engaged with the links, make sure that you practise putting your thoughts into words with the writing activity at the end.

-- There are 35 medical schools located across the UK.
+- Research medical schools.
+There are 35 medical schools located across the UK.
 All of them vary in terms of their application requirements, as well as activities, clubs and social life that makes up university life as a medical student.
 Make sure you do your research on which medical school will suit you.
 Start by finding open days on the UCAS website and then ask your school for support to organise a visit.

 - To apply to university, you need to demonstrate that you are well informed about the subject and have a strong interest in studying it at greater depth.
 To get started, practice writing about your subject interests by composing short responses to the following questions:

 - What have you watched, read or listened to that has inspired you?

 - What new issues did you learn about?